-For bug fixes, write non-regression tests: the tests must fail before the changes, and work after the changes.
+For bug fixes, writing non-regression tests is mandatory: the tests must fail before the changes, and work after the changes.

-Re-read your branch diff yourself before creating a Pull Request by putting yourself in the shoes of a reviewer.
+Re-read your branch diff before creating a PR to put yourself in the shoes of a reviewer.

 Don't leave things in your code if you know they are going to be commented on by reviewers.

 Do not be overly picky: adjust your review level to the level of the coder.
-Code doesn't have to be perfect, but the goal is still to have it good code quality.
+The code doesn't have to be perfect, but the goal is still to have a good code quality.

 Note that coders and reviewers may be geographically distant, if you cannot do the review side by side, you should just always assume the best intentions: people are trying to help, not to criticize you personally.